Since 2001, 2,000,000 American children have had at least one of their parents deployed while serving in the military.

 Jen Tringale was at the airport and said of the moment, “When they announced them over the loudspeaker and they lined up to board the plane the whole airport literally stopped and sang the national anthem with military present in salute.
 Most every person standing around, myself included was bawling at the sight of these kids and spouses who have paid so great a price for our country.
 To see all of this at Christmas time was so humbling.
 Seeing the general public in an airport stand still to honor these kids was simply beautiful.”

-On Sunday, Sinise saw off another Snowball Express flight departing from Los Angeles.
+A day earlier, Sinise saw off another Snowball Express flight departing from Los Angeles.

 Sinise will be joining the kids later in the week.
 “I’ll join up in a few days, Have fun, kids!
 We love you,” he said in an Instagram post.